-We have four MRI laboratories with a combination of equipment that makes it a unique facility in Europe.
+We have four MRI laboratories with a powerful combination of neuroimaging equipment.

 Each MRI suite features advanced physiological monitoring, facilities for administering gasses and high-spec stimulus delivery equipment.
 The microstructure and ultra-high field suites also contain cutting-edge motion and artefact correction equipment.

 Magnetic resonance imaging (MRI) uses radiofrequency pulses and strong magnetic fields to measure weak magnetic signals originating from water molecules in the body.
 The resultant tiny magnetic signals are measured by a special receiver and then processed by the MRI scanner’s dedicated computer to generate detailed images of the inside of the human body.

 The technique is non-invasive and does not use any form of ionising radiation.
 MRI is currently in high demand in hospitals worldwide to examine the human body in the detection and monitoring of diseases.

 MRI is also widely used in research facilities for the study and understanding of the human body relating to the measurement and study of human health, function and well-being.

 These are made possible through the support of The Engineering and Physical Sciences Research Council EPSRC, The Wolfson Foundation, the Medical Research Council (MRC) and The Wellcome Trust.
 Find out more about our funders.

 This facility features a Siemens 3 Tesla Connectom system – one of only three such systems in the world.